 Best Restaurants in Rothenburg:

 Rothenburg may be a small village, but it is packed with many excellent places to eat.
 Among the best restaurants in Rothenburg you’ll find a unique mix of timeless Medieval cellars, traditional inns, classic taverns, and refined eateries offering an enjoyable range of cuisine.
-We love that almost all of the restaurants in Rothenburg are locally owned an operated which adds to the mom-n-pop feel of any dining experience.
-You feel the prideful passion put into the food as the restaurant work to satisfy your appetite and fill your belly with the warm feeling of “Gemütlichkeit” (German coziness).
+We love that almost all of the restaurants in Rothenburg are locally owned and operated, which adds to the mom-and-pop feel of any dining experience.
+You feel the prideful passion put into the food as the restaurants work to satisfy your appetite and fill your belly with the warm feeling of “Gemütlichkeit” (German coziness).

-Fine tuned over the centuries, Rothenburg’s food scene has a range of local delicacies mixed in with traditional Franconian, Bavarian, and even Swabian meals.
-There are also specialty Italian and Japanese restaurants in town, but you won’t find any chains like McDonald’s or Starbucks in this authentic village.
-We cover many of the must try foods and local flare in our guide below and hope you enjoy visiting the best restaurants in Rothenburg.
+Fine-tuned over the centuries, Rothenburg’s food scene offers a range of local delicacies mixed in with traditional Franconian, Bavarian, and even Swabian meals.
+There are also specialty Italian and Japanese restaurants in town, but you won’t find chains like McDonald’s or Starbucks in this authentic village.
+Our dining guide below covers many of the must-try foods and local flare, and we hope you enjoy visiting the best restaurants in Rothenburg.

 Related Article: Top 10 Hotels In Rothenburg